 The results of the project will have a disruptive impact in the scientific community improving the Italian presence in international rankings, also considering datasets we will collect for real needs and in real contexts and the open-source solutions, as well a direct impact on the society of smart inclusive cities and on the Italian automotive and IT industry.

 Computer Vision is a fast growing area with a huge impact to our daily lives.
-The scientific community is confident that tomorrow’s Computer Vision will provide artificial systems with “visual intelligence”, defined by psychologists as the human ability to reason by images in order to predict near future events and situations employing visual information.
+The scientific community is confident that tomorrow’s Computer Vision will provide artificial systems with “visual intelligence”, the human ability to reason by images in order to predict near future events and situations employing visual information.

-Modern computer vision systems can successfully detect urban agents (cars, motorbikes); as humans, we can also infer that scooters are likely to zigzag between cars, performing potentially risky manoeuvres.
+Modern computer vision systems can successfully detect urban agents.
 Consider, for instance, a mother with her kids crossing the street: as drivers we know that the kid might deviate from crossing lines becoming thus the focus of our attention.
-This predictive capability is what modern technologies still miss.
-Indeed, computers equipped with visual intelligence will be capable of early detecting abnormal behaviors and potentially dangerous manoeuvres, as well as predicting other agents’ interactions.
+Computers equipped with visual intelligence will be capable of early detecting abnormal behaviors and potentially dangerous manoeuvres, as well as predicting other agents’ interactions.
 They could also inform all the approaching vehicles and/or the driver and eventually actively brake.
-PREVUE aims at these emerging scenarios focusing on next generation of Computer Vision (CV) solutions empowered by Deep Learning (DL) applied in an urban context where people, vehicles, or moving robots move, interact and detect predictable or anomalous situations.
+PREVUE aims at these emerging scenarios focusing on next generation of Computer Vision (CV) solutions empowered by Deep Learning (DL) applied in an urban context where people, vehicles, or moving robots move, interact and detects predictable or anomalous situations.